 What is it?: A way for customers to securely transact with your POS without swiping a card or using cash.
+This is a form of contactless payment.
 It can also refer to handheld POS devices used to process card payments tableside.

 What is it?: A platform (usually a mobile app) that connects restaurant operators with vetted, qualified candidates to staff temporary FOH and BOH openings.

 What is it?: A tablet mounted to tables that customers can use for a variety of functions, from requesting drink refills, to ordering dessert, to delivering feedback on their visit.